musicbutton

 I) Absorption

-c): (9) Vicissitude is based upon clinging to superficial notions.
+c) (9) Instability is based upon clinging to superficial notions.

-d): (10) Sleep means a form of rumination in which one, being absent, relies upon, rests upon a pure mental state.
+d) (10) Sleep means a form of rumination in which one, being absent, relies upon, rests upon a purely mental state.

-(40) Mastering this is one able to find the greatest even in the most insignificant.
-(41) With the rumination dissolving finds the knower, the knowing and the known its stable foundation as if it were a clear diamond, and is a transformation realized.
-(42) Completely absorbed in that transformed state roll all that one hears, the meanings, the knowing and the considerations in one.
-(43) When one's mind, going over things of the past is completely purged, is freed from its own nature so to say, emerges the singular envisioning in its purest form which is free from any consideration.
-(44) From this singular envisioning operating without the need of any consideration, is then also the subtle itself disclosed.
+(40) Mastering this one is able to find the greatest even in the most insignificant.
+(41) With the rumination dissolving the knower, the knowing and the known find their stable foundation as if it were a clear diamond, and a transformation is realized.
+(42) Completely absorbed in that transformed state all that one hears, the meanings, the knowing and the considerations, roll in one.
+(43) When one's mind, going over things of the past is completely purged, is freed from its own nature so to say, the singular envisioning emerges in its purest form which is free from any consideration.
+(44) From this singular envisioning operating without the need of any consideration, also the subtle itself is then disclosed.
 (45) The subtle which is there from elsewhere, is then - without it being seen - included in the knowing.
 (46) This being absorbed inevitably depends on the basis of something existing in reality.
-(47) Having experience in this unreflected knowing is there the serenity of the pure soul, the supreme spirit.
-(49) What is hearsay or of ones own concluding is completely unrelated to this purpose of pure intelligence.
-(50) The insight emerging in that state contrasts sharp with the processing of other impressions.
-(51) When one also stops that and thus puts an end to everything, is one of the deep absorption that is without an object.
+(47) Having experience in this unreflected knowing there is the serenity of the pure soul, the supreme spirit.
+(49) What is hearsay or of one's own concluding is completely unrelated to this purpose of pure intelligence.
+(50) The insight emerging in that state contrasts sharply with the processing of other impressions.
+(51) When one also stops that and thus puts an end to everything, one is of the deep absorption that is without an object.

 II) The practice

-(1) When one practices the uniting of one's consciousness is there penance, self study and the contemplating on the person of God.
+(1) When one practices the uniting of one's consciousness there is penance, self study and the contemplation of the person of God.
 (2) The absorption is there to realize that that which is an obstruction weakens and that what is wished for comes about.

 (3) That what gives trouble is a) a lack of knowledge, b) being egocentric, c) passion, d) aversion and e) stubbornness.